dmxt/beginner-windows-npm-gulp-webdev-tutorial/README.md

 Try to familiarze yourself with Gulp and gulpfile.js configuration with tutorials, then you can create your own configuration for your development workflow.
 I listed some useful Gulp pugins below you can use as a reference.
 Most of these plugins have a basic tutorial expecting that you already know how to configure gulpfile.js, that's why knowing how to configure Gulp is important.

 ## Useful Gulp plugins
-**⚠️ Note: If you have trouble with one of these plugins, you can check their GitHub repo and search or open an issue about the problem.
+**⚠️ Note: If you have trouble with one of these plugins, do the following: First, make sure you're not being stupid.
+Second, if it's actually plugins fault, not your fault, then you can check their GitHub repo and search or open an issue about the problem.
 If the plugin is active, you should get a solution pretty quickly.**

 Gulp is an automatic tool that help you out with several web development related tasks such as: